Redlands Real Estate

 Redlands is unlike any other city in the Inland Empire.
 Queen Anne Victorians line the historic Smiley Park and Redlands Historic District neighborhoods, the University of Redlands anchors a genuine college town founded in 1907, and a walkable historic downtown of restaurants, boutiques, and the famed Redlands Bowl creates a livability that is increasingly rare in Southern California.
 Landmarks like the 1897 Kimberly Crest House, the Morey Mansion, and the 1898 A.K.
 Smiley Public Library remind you every day that you live somewhere with real history.

 The DeBonis Real Estate Team is based in Redlands.
 Our office is at 1473 Ford Street — five minutes from the historic downtown we serve every day.
-Whether you are selling an established home in South Redlands, buying your first home near the University, or making a move-up purchase in one of Redlands’ premium neighborhoods, we bring accurate pricing, strategic marketing, and honest guidance to every transaction.
+With 300+ homes sold and 20 Years of Real Estate Experience, we bring accurate pricing, strategic marketing, and honest guidance to every transaction — whether you are selling an established home in South Redlands, buying your first home near the University, or making a move-up purchase in one of Redlands’ premium neighborhoods.

-Redlands has the most architecturally significant residential stock in the Inland Empire — Queen Anne Victorians, Craftsman bungalows, Spanish Colonial Revival, and Mediterranean estates that cannot be replicated in newer developments.
+Redlands has some of the most architecturally significant residential stock in Southern California — Queen Anne Victorians, Craftsman bungalows, Spanish Colonial Revival, and Mediterranean estates that cannot be replicated in newer developments.
 Buyers who want genuine character pay a premium for it, and well-maintained historic properties command prices that reflect the rarity of the product.

 The University of Redlands anchors the city’s intellectual and cultural life — and so does Esri, the global GIS software leader headquartered here.
 Together they drive consistent housing demand from faculty, staff, graduate students, and tech professionals.
 This anchor-employer demand provides stability that pure residential markets lack, supporting home values through cycles that hit other Inland Empire communities harder.